juanibiapina/gob/README.md

 - `gob add <command>` - Add a background job (always creates new)
 - `gob await <job_id>` - Wait for job completion, show output and summary
 - `gob await-any` - Wait for any job to complete (first one wins)
+- `gob await-all` - Wait for all jobs to complete
 - `gob list` - List jobs with IDs and status
 - `gob stdout <job_id>` - View stdout output
 - `gob stderr <job_id>` - View stderr output